Publications & guidelines

 No investment in coal

-In 2016, Erste Asset Management was one of the first investment fund companies in Austria and Europe to commit to the exclusion of investments in coal across all mutual funds on the basis of individual securities (equities and bonds).
+Erste AM was one of the first fund companies in Austria and Europe to make this decision for all mutual funds on an individual security basis (equities and bonds).
 On 1 July 2021, this policy was tightened by an exclusion of coal-fired power generation and a reduction of the revenue threshold to 5% and supplemented with findings from the Paris Climate Agreement.
 Therefore, companies that have communicated and committed to exit coal are exempt from the revenue threshold.

 Sustainability handbook